 Planck´s radiation law (1900): Planck modeled the walls of the cavity as a collection of electric oscillators.
 He assumed that all frequencies would be present.
 He also expected that the average frequency increases with increasing temperature since heating the walls causes the oscillators to vibrate faster and faster until thermal equilibrium is reached.
 The electromagnetic theory could tell everything about the emission, absorption and propagation of the radiation but nothing about the energy distribution at equilibrium.
 Planck first derived an empirical formula to bridge the gap between Wien's law and Rayleigh Jeans´ law of black-body radiation and then searched for a rigorous derivation of his formula.

 At thermal equilibrium, the energy distribution of the radiation matches the energy distribution of the oscillators since the electric oscillators exchange energy with the radiation in the cavity.
-Planck postulated for the energy E of an oscillator of frequency nu that
+Planck postulated for the energy of an oscillator of frequency that

-where h is a proportionality constant, nowadays called Planck´s constant.
+where is a proportionality constant, nowadays called Planck´s constant.
 Hence it is not possible for an oscillator to absorb and emit energy in a continuous range.
-It must gain and lose energy discontinuously, in small indivisible units of h*nu, which Planck called energy quanta.
+It must gain and lose energy discontinuously, in small indivisible units of , which Planck called energy quanta.
 From his quantization condition, Planck derived the thermal energy distribution of the oscillators and the radiation.
 Qualitatively, it is understandable how the quantization condition leads to a decrease of the energy at high frequencies: At high frequencies, even though many modes of vibration are possible, not many are excited because it costs too much energy to make a quantum at a high frequency.